-If you want to keep this recipe you can print it or save the picture below to your Pinterest bord.
+If you want to keep this recipe of my Hungarian Walnut Roll Beigli, you can print it or save the picture below to your Pinterest bord.
 For more Christmas inspired goodies check out my Healthy Vegan Christmas Cookies and my Raw Vegan Cinnamon Roll.

 Hungarian Walnut Roll Beigli

 - 1 and 1/2 cup gluten free flour blend

 - 3/4 cup soy or almond milk mixed with the 2 Tbsp apple cider vinegar and let it sit for 10 minutes